Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2022, Cuba will welcome about 1.7 million tourists, much lower than the 2.5 million that local authorities initially expected due to the consequences of Covid-19.

-Cuban SMEs can make a huge contribution to the development of the local tourism industry, according to Mercedes del Carmen Franco, professor at the University of Havana’s School of Tourism.
-Startups can help transform the tourism industry at the local level by providing hotel establishments with services and offering different products, she said.
+Cuban SMEs can make a huge contribution to the development of the local tourism industry, according to Mercedes del Carmen Franco, professor at the University of Havana's School of Tourism.
+She said startups can help transform the tourism industry at the local level by providing hotel establishments with services and offering different products.

-For his part, Jose Luis Perello, a university professor and tourism expert, said that finding effective ways to attract more tourists to Cuba is crucial.
-“Tourists demand the highest quality of hotel services, so the importance of continuous efforts cannot be understated,” he said.
+For his part, Jose Luis Perello, a university professor and tourism expert, said it was important to find effective ways to attract more tourists to Cuba.
+“Tourists demand the highest quality of hotel services, so the importance of continuous efforts is undeniable,” he said.

-Cuba's tourism minister, Juan Carlos Garcia, told members of the Cuban parliament that Canada continues to be Cuba's main source of tourists but he expects Russians to become Cuba's third tourism market, in part because the number of charter flights from Russia is expected to increase.
+Juan Carlos Garcia, Cuba's tourism minister, told members of Cuba's National Assembly that Canada continues to be Cuba's main source of tourists but he hopes Russians will become Cuba's third tourism market, in part because the number of charter flights from Russia is expected to increase.

-In recent months, talks have been held between Chinese and Cuban tourism officials with the goal of increasing Chinese tourism to the island nation.
-Cuba aims to double the number of Chinese tourists by promoting ecotourism, cultural tourism, medical tourism, and maritime tourism, among other options.
+In recent months, talks have been held between Chinese and Cuban tourism officials aimed at increasing the number of Chinese tourists to the island.
+Cuba aims to double the number of Chinese tourists by promoting eco-tourism, cultural tourism, medical tourism and maritime tourism, among other options.

 Source